bvisonl/redis-seer/README.md

 ![GitHub go.mod Go version (subfolder of monorepo)](https://img.shields.io/github/go-mod/go-version/bvisonl/redis-seer) ![GitHub tag (latest by date)](https://img.shields.io/github/v/tag/bvisonl/redis-seer) [![Build Status](https://travis-ci.com/bvisonl/redis-seer.svg?token=HCrJv9pAbBM8v4eissjP&branch=master)](https://travis-ci.com/bvisonl/redis-seer) ![GitHub stars](https://img.shields.io/github/stars/bvisonl/redis-seer)

 > :warning: This is currently just a proof of concept and it came up from an exercise I wanted to do because I was not able to find a simple Redis proxy/HA that worked for standalone environments that supported both balancing and failover (like how AWS ElastiCache works).
+I am pretty sure that additional impact in performance will show up when performing benchmarks but if it's something tolerable then I might consider using this in production for non-cluster and non-sentinel environments.

-## Requirements
+## Requirements :clipboard:

 * `Go` if you want to build the project from source (otherwise download one of the releases)

-## Installation
+## Installation :construction:
 ```go
 # Download from the repository
 git clone https://github.com/bvison/redis-seer.git